conholdate/conholdate-blog-content/Conholdate.Total/2022-05-26-convert-html-to-markdown-or-html-to-png-in-java/index.md

  2. Initialize an object of [MarkdownSaveOptions()][9] class.
  3. Invoke this method [convertHTML(HTMLDocument document, MarkdownSaveOptions options, java.lang.String outputPath)][10] to convert a web page to Markdown file.
 This method will save the converted file at the mentioned path.

+Now, copy and paste the following code snippet in your Java file:

 {{< gist conholdate-gists fd62540910d2758d35180203599ab467 "convert-HTML-to-markdown.java" >}}

 ## HTML to PNG conversion library in Java {#HTML-to-PNG-conversion-library-in-Java}

-This section will demonstrate the steps and the code snippet to convert an HTML file to PNG file programmatically in Java.
+This section will demonstrate the steps and the code snippet to **convert an HTML file to PNG file programmatically** in Java.

 Lets go through the following steps:

  1. Initiate an instance of [HTMLDocument][8] class and load the source HTML file.
  2. Create an object of [ImageSaveOptions][11] class to access the image attributes.
- 3. Make a call to this [convertHTML(HTMLDocument document, ImageSaveOptions options, java.lang.String outputPath)][12] to convert a HTML to PNG.
+ 3. Make a call to this [convertHTML(HTMLDocument document, ImageSaveOptions options, java.lang.String outputPath)][12] method to convert a HTML to PNG.

 {{< gist conholdate-gists fd62540910d2758d35180203599ab467 "HTML-to-PNG-conversion-library.java" >}}